resbaz/nectar-cloud-lessons/README.md

 > "We are ... looking to find (and train) what we are calling a "power (researcher) users".
 >
-> From our work with the Research Bazaar here in Melbourne we've discovered that there is an increasing number of
+> From our work with the [Research Bazaar](http://melbourne.resbaz.edu.au/) here in Melbourne we've discovered that
-> researchers who are turning to the Cloud as there "Operating System" of choice, we call this "ResOS".
+> there is an increasing number of researchers who are turning to the Cloud as their "Operating System"
+>  of choice, we call this "ResOS".
 >
 > Our investigation into these types of users produce the following kind of persona traits (which is whom we are aiming
 > this "ResOS Train the Trainer curriculum").
 "Power (Researcher) Users" are the types of researchers who see